TaylerUva/CS485_HW1_Roll-a-ball/README.md

 - Added game over and out of bounds
 - Added warp gates to next level
 - Score saves across scene and is reset on restart
+- Added main menu

 ---

 ## External References

-LoadSceneOnClick.cs used from previous project:
+LoadSceneOnClick.cs, QuitOnClick.cs, and OpenLink.cs used from previous project:
 [SlugShuttle](https://github.com/TaylerUva/SlugShuttle) [3]

 Some jump code used from instructor provided SimpleProject2: